 What Is Spondylosis?

-Spondylosis is a general term for age-related wear and tear to the spine and cervical spine.
-It can often lead to conditions like osteoarthritis and inflammatory arthritis.
-In some cases, spondylosis can cause compression of the spinal cord and nerve roots, leading to further complications.
+Spondylosis is the medical term for disc degeneration or age-related wear and tear to the spine.
+It can often lead to conditions like arthritis, compression of the nerve roots or spinal stenosis, leading to further complications.

 What Causes Spondylosis?

 Spondylosis most commonly occurs as a result of aging and cumulative joint stress.
-Certain factors like previous injuries, occupational habits like repetitive motions, awkward positioning, and overhead work can increase your likelihood of developing spondylitis.
-Dehydrated discs can also lead to spondylitis as they cause increased bone-on-bone contact.
-Certain conditions like degenerative disc disease, bone spurs, and spinal stenosis can also cause spondylosis.
+Certain factors like previous injuries, occupational habits like repetitive motions, awkward positioning, and overhead work can increase your likelihood of developing spondylosis.

 Symptoms of Spondylosis